organicmaps/organicmaps/tools/python/maps_generator/README.md

 # maps_generator
 It's tool for generation maps for maps.me application.
+Use tool and application from the same release.
+Application does not support maps built by tool newer than app.

 ##  What are maps for maps.me?
 Maps for maps.me are data with special meta information for drawing, quick searching and routing and for other.